-Employees waste up to 27 hours a year looking for a meeting room to meet in workplaces.
+Employees waste up to 30 minutes a day looking for a meeting room to meet in workplaces.

 We’ve all been there: The last-minute meeting with a crucial client.
 The team huddle ahead of a product launch.
 The frantic search for a space to convene.
 The passive-aggressive request, "Are you done with this room?"

-Since the start of the new millennium, time spent in meetings has been rising 10%, and the trend looks set to continue.
+Since the start of the new millennium, time spent in meetings has been rising 10% annually, and the trend looks set to continue.
 As the digital transformation develops, agile, group-based work is replacing old corporate structures.
 And with tech-enabled mobility ushering in distributed work, people increasingly go to the office to collaborate.

 At the same time, ballooning real estate costs mean space comes at an unprecedented premium.
 Companies know they need to adapt to contemporary work patterns, but few are equipped with the insight and information to do so efficiently.